 A visit to Launceston City Park is a highlight during any trip to the capital of the northern Tasmanian Tamar Valley region.
-There’s the usual things that you would expect during a stroll through the park: manicured flower beds, paths winding through mature trees and garden structures like a gazebo.
-And then there are a few surprises!!
+There’s the usual things you’d expect to find during a stroll through the park: manicured flower beds, paths winding through mature trees and garden structures.
+And then there’s a big surprise!

 Apparently these monkeys are suited to living in the Launceston City Park, as Japanese macaques can handle the variety of temperatures prevalent in Tasmania.
 I guess the time they spend swimming in the water regulates their body heat.

-You can see the Launceston monkeys between 8:00am and 4:00pm each day.
+The Launceston monkeys are usually on display between 8:00am and 4:00pm each day.

-So, it’s difficult to top the surprise of the monkey enclosure, but there are other reasons to visit Launceston City Park.
-The John Hart Conservatory is open from about 9:00am to 4:30pm (and longer hours during summer).
+It would be difficult to top the surprise of a monkey enclosure, but there are other reasons to visit Launceston City Park.
+The John Hart Conservatory is usually open from about 9:00am to 4:30pm (and longer hours during summer).
 Apart from being a lovely art-deco building surrounded by changing displays of annuals, there’s the horticultural displays inside for the gardening enthusiast.
-Oh, and it makes a very nice back-drop for photography portraits!
+And it makes a very nice back-drop for photography portraits.

-We enjoyed one more huge surprise – but unlike the Launceston monkeys’ show, it doesn’t happen every day.
+We enjoyed one more huge surprise, but unlike the Launceston monkey show, it doesn’t happen every day.
 We were in town researching another Think Tasmania article, and happened to be staying across the road from the Launceston City Park.
-As darkness fell over the city… the Tasmanian Symphony Orchestra fired up!!
+As darkness fell over the city, the Tasmanian Symphony Orchestra fired up!
 How cool is that?
-For opera novices like us, they performed some very popular and family-friendly tunes.
+For classical music novices like us, they performed some very popular and family-friendly tunes.

-Hundreds of “happy campers” laid their blankets on the park’s lawns, enjoyed an evening picnic and the very impressive stage show.
-Although this was a very special treat, you can enjoy other music at other times.
+Hundreds of happy campers laid their blankets on the park’s lawns, enjoyed an evening picnic and the very impressive stage show.
+Although this was a very special treat, you can enjoy music at other times.

-The council initiative, Music in the Park provides free performances in the stunning surrounds throughout the remainder of the year.
-Details can be found at the Launceston City Park website page, along with other general information about the gardens.
+A council initiative, Music in the Park provides free performances in the stunning surrounds throughout the remainder of the year.
+Details can be found at the council’s Launceston City Park website page, along with other general information about the gardens.

-The Launceston City Park is also home to Festivale – “a celebration of quality Tasmanian food, wine and beer, arts and entertainment“.
-The next Festivale is scheduled for February 11-13, 2011.
-We have it marked in the Think Tasmania diary already!!
-And we will definitely pay another visit to the adorable Launceston monkeys…
+Launceston City Park is also home to Festivale: a celebration of quality Tasmanian food, wine and beer, arts and entertainment.
+Festivale is next scheduled for February 11-13.
+We have it marked in the diary for Think Tasmania already.
+And we’ll definitely pay another visit to the adorable Launceston monkeys.